AntJanus/WebDevelopment.META/Book/1-Introduction/4-knowledge-required.md

 ### HTML/CSS

 The completely basic components of the web are HTML and CSS.
 Whether there is a server-side programming language involved, or Javascript dictating behavior in the browser, HTML and CSS is always present.
-It is possible to build without CSS but it is highly uncommon (read: 99% of the web uses CSS).
+It is possible to build without CSS but it is highly uncommon (read: 100% of the modern web uses CSS).

 The knowledge of these two components is crucial; however, your expertise may range depending on your position.
 A Javascript developer will be intimately knowledgeable of HTML but may not know much more than basic CSS.
 A back-end (server-side) developer may know only the basics of either.